-Once you’ve setup your Bullet Journal and got your head around the basic system it’s time to start brining your journal to life.
+Once you’ve setup your Bullet Journal and got your head around the basic system it’s time to start bringing your journal to life.

-The simplest way is to doodle banners and headers on your spreads so today I’m sharing some of my favourite doodles from other BuJo users as well as some tips to help you get started.
+The simplest way is draw banners on your spreads so today I’m sharing some of my favourite doodles from other BuJo users as well as some tips to help you get started.

 #1 – Create a reference sheet

 Create a reference sheet with lots of different banners, fonts and borders and keep it in the back of your journal so the ideas are right there when you need them.

 #2 – Look for inspiration everywhere

 Get inspired by other layouts you see on Pinterest boards or Instagram, as well as magazines and just plain old doodling!